rome/tools/website/src/_includes/docs/cli-commands.md

 #### `rome config`

 Used to modify project configuration.
 These commands work with all Rome project config locations (see [supported locations](#supported-locations) for more info).
-When formatting a project config written with [RJSON](#rome-json), comments will be retained.

 Before your project config is saved, we will validate it for errors.
 It is not possible to save an invalid config with `rome config`.